 The United States: U.S. based telemedicine services such as Teadoc, Buoy, Amwell etc. have been doing their best to provide medical consultation to the patients amid COVID-19 outbreak.
 In fact, President Trump has announced the expansion of Medicare telehealth coverage to allow providers to virtually visit with Medicare beneficiaries amid the COVID-19 pandemic.

 The way countries affected by COVID-19 are leveraging telemedicine services, remote care services can be a supplement to the already burdened healthcare system.
-By isolating patients at home, they can be prevented from further infection spread, while basic healthcare services like monitoring, follow-up, consultation, prescription renewal, etc. can be done at virtually.
+By isolating patients at home, they can be prevented from further infection spread, while basic healthcare services like monitoring, follow-up, consultation, prescription renewal, etc. can be done virtually.

 Three Types of Telemedicine Services that can be Leveraged during COVID-19

 Store-and-Forward Telemedicine: Also known as asynchronous telemedicine, its a method of care delivery that enables the healthcare providers to share patient’s medical information like imaging studies, videos, lab reports, or other records with physicians, radiologists, or specialists remotely.
-For this, specialized solutions are being been used that ensures the confidentiality of the patient’s data.
+For this, specialized solutions are being used that ensures the confidentiality of the patient’s data.
 This is an efficient way for care providers and specialists to collaborate, despite being available at different geolocations.
 This way, patients can have care delivered to them through a care team that’s not bound geographically.

 Remote Patient Monitoring: Also known as telemonitoring, it allows a healthcare professional to track a patient’s vital signs and health status, remotely.
 This type of monitoring can be done for patients with chronic conditions such as diabetes, heart-related issues.
 Doctors can regularly check the patients’ vitals and suggest medication, living habits accordingly.